 6. You have to be willing to move.

 If you're looking for a life partner in the military, you've got to be willing to give up ties to a specific location.
 This could mean giving up your career and being away from family.
 Some service members move every three years.
 Are you willing to live like a nomad?

 Plans might change or be canceled at the last minute.
 One moment they're free to go on a date night, the next day they're pulling an all-nighter.
 Same goes for weekends.
 Just because they spend one weekend with you doesn't mean that next weekend will be the same.

-The military is a brotherhood.
-Their lives depend on this special bond, so don’t think that they can just go out and get new friends.
+The military is a unique brotherhood and a sisterhood.
+Their lives depend on this special bond, so don't think that they can just go out and get new friends.
 Learn to get along with friends, even the annoying immature one.